gravitational/workshop/gravity_upgrade.md

 - Checks profile requirements against node profiles

 #### Pre-update Hook
-The pre-update hook is an application hook that runs that an upgrade is starting.
-Applications can react to this hook any way they want, such as by scaling system services during the upgrade, putting the application into a read-only mode, etc.
+The pre-update hook is an application hook that runs indicating to the application that an upgrade is starting.
+This allows the application developers to make changes to the application while the upgrade is running, such as scaling down the cluster services.

 ```
 root@kevin-test1:~/build# ./gravity --debug plan execute --phase /pre-update 2>&1 | sed 's/\\n/\n/g' | sed 's/\\t/\t/g'